pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetVariableInputList

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetVariableInputList() DaVinciFlowGraphDataRequestElementsNodeDataVariableInputList`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetVariableInputList() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesVariableInputList`

 GetVariableInputList returns the VariableInputList field if non-nil, zero value otherwise.

 ### GetVariableInputListOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetVariableInputListOk() (*DaVinciFlowGraphDataRequestElementsNodeDataVariableInputList, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetVariableInputListOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesVariableInputList, bool)`

 GetVariableInputListOk returns a tuple with the VariableInputList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetVariableInputList

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetVariableInputList(v DaVinciFlowGraphDataRequestElementsNodeDataVariableInputList)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetVariableInputList(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesVariableInputList)`

 SetVariableInputList sets VariableInputList field to given value.